mweinbach/Emdash2/README.md

 ### Supported CLI Providers

-Emdash currently supports fifteen CLI providers and we are adding new providers regularly.
+Emdash2 currently supports fifteen CLI providers and we are adding new providers regularly.
 If you miss one, let us know or create a PR.

 | CLI Provider | Status | Install |
 | ----------- | ------ | ----------- |